top of page

 It’s natural to compare ourselves to colleagues, but unfair comparisons can chip away at confidence.
 Instead, use comparisons as a learning tool:

 • Track your own progress.
 Compare yourself to where you were six months ago, not to someone else’s current success.
+The only fair and relevant comparison you should be making are against a younger version yourself.
+Think you haven't changed?
+Ask your pals and be sure to return the favour.

 2. Practice Self-Compassion and Growth Mindset